inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/brazil/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Brazil In 2023
+title: Top 10 Graphic-Designers Instagram Influencers In Brazil In 2024
 description: >-
-  Find top graphic-designers Instagram influencers in Brazil in 2023.
-Most popular hashtags: #gratidao #art #procreate.
+  Find top graphic-designers Instagram influencers in Brazil in 2024.
+Most popular hashtags: #art #gratidao #procreate.
 platform: Instagram
-hits: 74
+hits: 34
-text_top: Identify the top-rated Instagram accounts on inBeat.
+text_top: Analyze the best Instagram accounts on inBeat.
-text_bottom: Our platform holds 74 Instagram influencers like this in Brazil for you to pitch.
+text_bottom: inBeat holds 34 Instagram influencers like this in Brazil for you to connect with.
 profiles:
   - username: "hftxart"
     fullname: >-